 01 of 06

-Adults-only Riu Republica Joins Family Friendly Neighbor Riu Resorts
+Adults-Only Riu Republica Joins Family Friendly Neighbor Riu Resorts

-It’s easy like Sunday morning at the just-opened Riu Republica on Playa Arena Gorda in Punta Cana.
+It’s easy like Sunday morning at the Riu Republica on Playa Arena Gorda in Punta Cana.
 East of the gigantic Hard Rock Hotel, the all-inclusive is one of eight Riu Resorts in the Dominican Republic: six in Punta Cana and two in Puerto Plata.
 With an investment of US$140 million, the Republica is the first adults-only in the Riu ‘Classic’ category, joining the family-friendly Riu Naiboa and Riu Bamboo.

 02 of 06